|

 Management of requests and resources

-Operating systems perform a crucial job by organizing the requests coming from different programs.
-When a program requires access to a resource, the operating system ensures that the requests are handled in a way that avoids conflicts.
-This includes accessing files on the hard drive, utilizing RAM, and interacting with peripherals such as printers and mice.
+Operating systems perform a crucial job by organizing requests from different programs.
+When a program requires access to a resource, the operating system ensures that requests are handled in a way that avoids conflicts.
+This includes access to files on the hard drive, the use of random access memory (RAM), and interaction with peripherals, such as printers and mice.

 Another essential aspect of operating systems is file management.
 They organize data into directories or folders, allowing users to easily find, store, and manipulate their data, whether it be text, images, videos, or other types of files.
 Through specific permissions, the operating system also controls who can access these files, thereby enhancing data security.